Working from home online was no longer just a trend it was becoming a lifestyle shift for millions of people, including myself.

 Comfort vs Distractions in Working Online from Home

-Working from your own space sounds perfect—and it is.
+Working from your own space sounds perfect and trust me it is .

 I’ve been there many times.